 or a terminology service with the following capabilities IHE Sharing Valuesets, Codes, and Maps (SVCM)

-A Canonical model
+A standardised model ( Canonical model

 (copied from BE eHealth Platform Federal Core Profiles